University of Bergen

 Email: michael.baumgartner@uib.no

-Version 4.0.0 of the cna R package: Version 4.0.0 of the cna R package has been published on CRAN.
-It includes many new measures for evaluating sufficiency and necessity in model building.
+cna 4.0.3 released on CRAN: The update includes new measures for evaluating sufficiency and necessity in model building.

 Preprint on new evaluation measures: L. De Souter and M. Baumgartner (2025), New Sufficiency and Necessity Measures for Model Building with Coincidence Analysis, Zenodo, doi: 10.5281/zenodo.13619580.